OCHA-DAP/hdx-scraper-cookiecutter/hdx-scraper-{{cookiecutter.scraper_name}}/README.md

 ```

 The configuration file for this project is in a
-non-start location.
+non-standard location.
 Thus, you will need to edit your
 `.git/hooks/pre-commit` file to reflect this.
 Change
 the first line that begins with `ARGS` to: